discretize/discretize-guides/builds/mesmer/condi-virtuoso/index.md

 1. You can cast <Skill name="Rain of Swords"/> and then swap back to another utility skill.
 Skip this step if you did not use <Skill name="Mimic"/> at the singularity.
 2. You can precast <Skill name="The Prestige"/> and <Skill name="Chaos Storm"/> to squeeze out a little more burst, if your group coordinates.
-3. Start casting <Skill name="Signet of Humility"/> if the boss starts with a breakbar.
+3. Start casting <Skill name="Signet of Humility"/> if the boss starts with a break bar.

-At the boss (prespawned bosses)
+At the boss (pre spawned bosses)

 - You can also precast <Skill name="Phantasmal Warlock"/>.